Kill Your Gas Stove

 But a kitchen with a gas stove requires gas lines in buildings and under streets—a whole infrastructure that can prevent residential areas from switching over to renewable-power grids.
 “If we don’t address it, we’ll still be putting in all these pipelines,” Seals says.

-While electric stoves don’t release the equivalent of car exhaust into your home, they do consume more total energy than gas stoves, which can make them a pricier option depending on your local gas prices.
+While electric stoves don’t release the equivalent of car exhaust into your home, they do consume more total energy than gas stoves, which can make them a pricier option, depending on your local gas prices.
 The classic electric-coil stove has been commonly used in homes since the late 1920s.
 Induction stove tops—those black panels etched with an array of cookie-cutter circles—are a more recent development, available commercially since the 1970s.

 Induction stove tops work almost like magic.
 “It makes electrons dance, and their spin heats the pot,” says Price, who has cooked on induction for nearly a decade now.
 While electric-coil ranges heat the surface a pan sits on, induction ranges rely on an electromagnetic field that heats the pan directly, cutting out the middleman.
 This heating process is also safer, as the cooktop never gets as hot as a flame or a coil.